johnlindquist/chromancer/README.md

 - 🚀 Spawn Chrome instances with automatic port management
 - 🔄 Session management - all commands work with your active Chrome instance
+- 🎮 **Interactive REPL mode** - Execute commands interactively with autocomplete and history
 - 🌐 Navigate to URLs with various wait conditions
 - 🖱️ Click elements using CSS selectors
 - ⌨️ Type text into input fields